 In general, the devices are made up of:

 When the user inhales on the mouthpiece, this triggers the liquid to be heated, and the atomizer turns the liquid into a vapor.
 This vapor is then inhaled by the user, which feels like smoking a real cigarette.
 When the user exhales, the vapor quickly disappears.
-Smoking e-cigarettes is also known as vaping.
+Vaporizers produce more clouds of vapor than e-cigarettes.

-There are over 250 e-cigarette brands available to consumers each with different combinations of nicotine and other chemicals.
+There are many e-cigarette brands available to consumers—each with different combinations of nicotine and other chemicals.
 This variability causes controversy on how e-cigarettes should be regulated, if at all.
-Regulators, both in and out the US markets, are looking at e-cigarettes' potential benefits and harms.
+Regulators, both in and out of the US markets, are looking at e-cigarettes' potential benefits and harms.

 The most obvious benefit to e-cigarettes is that it may help smokers stop smoking cigarettes.
-It is unique to all other current cessation programs because it allows people to continue "smoking" without inhaling thousands of harmful chemicals normally found in one burning cigarette.
+It is unique to all other current cessation programs because it allows people to continue smoking without inhaling thousands of harmful chemicals normally found in 1 burning cigarette.
 But, do e-cigarettes really help smokers quit?

-In one controlled trial, a group of 300 smokers were split into three groups who received cartridges with either all the same amount of nicotine, a step-down amount of nicotine, or no nicotine.
+In one controlled trial, a group of 300 smokers were split into 3 groups who received cartridges with either all the same amount of nicotine, a step-down amount of nicotine, or no nicotine.
 Half the smokers in each group had made past attempts to quit.
 The median daily smoked cigarettes was about 20 for each group.
 After 12 weeks, over 20% smoked less cigarettes per day from their baseline amount.
-Cessation was maintained by over 10% at a one-year follow-up.
+Cessation was maintained by over 10% at a 1-year follow-up.
 Nicotine content seemed to have no effect on the cessation rate among the groups.
 However, smokers did report big declines in smoking's side effects, such as dry cough, mouth and throat irritation, shortness of breath, and headache.